PathOfBuildingCommunity/PathOfBuilding/README.md

 ## Changelog
 ### 1.4.27 - 2017/06/14
-For 3.0 builds:
+ * Added support for the additional totem modifier on Skirmish For 3.0 builds:
  * Added preliminary support for the 11 new support gems
     * Note that these gems are still using pre-release data, so some stats may change once the beta patch is available